top of page

 Where did it come from and how did it get there?"

-Students were challenged to conduct their own research to develop theories about how the spork and other plastics got to the Arctic.
-Students submitted their theories and those theories drove the line of inquiry.
+Students were challenged to conduct their own research to develop theories about how the spork and other plastics got to the High Arctic.
+Students submitted their theories and those theories drove the collaborative line of inquiry.

 Empathy requires a person to consider the perspective of another.
 Empathic perspective taking involves three components: cognition, emotion, and visual perception.
-Students activated their empathic responses to Arctic wildlife by thinking about, feeling with, and by assuming alternative visual vantage points through a combination of scholarly research, imaginative role play, wildlife interactions, and Virtual Reality enhanced storytelling.
+Students activated their empathic responses to High Arctic wildlife by thinking about, feeling with, and by assuming alternative visual vantage points through a combination of scholarly research, imaginative role play, wildlife interactions, and Virtual Reality enhanced storytelling.

 Students in grades K-6 used Google Cardboard Viewers and Apple iPhones to embark upon Virtual Reality "field trips" to the High Arctic.
 They assumed the visual perspective of their teacher researcher while viewing her 360° video footage (via Go Pro Fusion), experienced Google's Virtual Reality Arctic Journey and viewed National Geographic 360° videos.
 They also used Google Earth to self navigate through the Svalbard archipelago.